k1LoW/deck/README.md

 - `presentationID` (string): Google Slides presentation ID.
 When specified, you can use the simplified command syntax.
 - `title` (string): title of the presentation.
 When specified, you can use the simplified command syntax.
 - `breaks` (boolean): Control how line breaks are rendered.
 Default (`false` or omitted) renders line breaks as spaces.
 When `true`, line breaks in markdown are rendered as actual line breaks in slides.
 Can also be configured globally in `config.yml`.
+- `codeBlockToImageCommand` (string): Command to convert code blocks to images.
+When specified, code blocks in the presentation will be converted to images using this command.
+Can also be configured globally in `config.yml`.
 - `defaults` (array): Define conditional actions using CEL (Common Expression Language) expressions.
 Actions are automatically applied to pages based on page structure and content.
 Only applies to pages without explicit page configuration.
 Can also be configured globally in `config.yml`.

 #### Configuration File